Hoyasumii/bee-movie/README.md

 I'm aiming at the flower!

-That's a fat guy in a flo
+That's a fat guy in a flow